Equine Assisted

 Equine-Assisted Therapy

-For example, if a zebra needed to replenish itself at a watering hole in Africa it would need to know if the nearby predators are hungry or not.
-Once the predators are full the zebra is able to go to the watering hole with little danger.
+For example, if a zebra needed to replenish itself at a watering hole in Africa he/she would need to know if the nearby predators are hungry or not.
+Once the predators are full the zebra is able to hydrate at the watering hole with little danger.

 Horses are congruent animals and if a human is incongruent or “faking” an emotion (acting happy when they are sad) the horse will not let the human come near them.
 This incongruence sends off an uncertainty which could put the horse at risk so they withdraw.